tue-mps-edu/asd-engd-project-2019-thermal-object-detection/tensorflow_training/README.md

-# Tensorflow Training
+# TensorFlow Training

-This repository is based on [tensorflow object detection API](https://github.com/tensorflow/models/tree/v1.12.0/research/object_detection) and a tutorial on [Custom Object Detection for Nvidia Jetson Nano](https://medium.com/swlh/nvidia-jetson-nano-custom-object-detection-from-scratch-using-tensorflow-and-opencv-113fe4dba134).
-This setup enables transfer learning with a set of pre-trained deep learning models built into the tensorflow object detection API.
+This repository is based on [TensorFlow object detection API](https://github.com/tensorflow/models/tree/v1.12.0/research/object_detection) and a tutorial on [Custom Object Detection for Nvidia Jetson Nano](https://medium.com/swlh/nvidia-jetson-nano-custom-object-detection-from-scratch-using-tensorflow-and-opencv-113fe4dba134).
+This setup enables transfer learning with a set of pre-trained deep learning models built into the TensorFlow object detection API.
 Before you can start with the training, be sure to follow the steps and install all the dependencies from the main [README.md](../).
 These guidelines work the same for both Linux as well as windows based machines.

 In supervised deep learning, the recorded data needs to be cleaned and labelled before it can be used for training.
 It is assumed here that the recorded data is already cleaned and ready for labelling.

 ![tftworkflow](doc_images/tftworkflow.jpg)

-*Figure 1: General workflow of tensorflow training*
+*Figure 1: General workflow of TensorFlow training*

 ## Data Split
-As a first step, unannotated dataset needs to be divided into two subsets namely training and testing.
-A training subset, as the name suggests, is used to train the model, while test subset is used to test the trained model.Please note that test subset is only used when the model is completely trained in order to evaluate its performance.
+As a first step, unannotated dataset needs to be divided into two subsets, namely training and testing.
+A training subset, as the name suggests, is used to train the model, while the test subset is used to test the trained model.
+Please note that the test subset is only used when the model is completely trained in order to evaluate its performance.
 As a general guideline, the complete dataset is divided into the subsets of  80% training and 20% testing.
 More information on this topic can be found at  [Training and Test Sets: Splitting Data](https://developers.google.com/machine-learning/crash-course/training-and-test-sets/splitting-data).

 The divided data should then be kept in the [data](data/) directory.
-As an example a Dummy_dataset in the required format is showm as follows
+As an example, a Dummy_dataset in the required format is shown as follows

 ```
 data